clojurebridge-boston/track2-ciphers/docs/track2-vigenere.md

 ```clojure
 (mapv + [6 7 8] (range)) ; [6 8 10]
 ```
-This allows us to use
+This allows us to use a `cycle` function to generate ab infinite sequence of repeated keyword and then "add" it to text to be encrypted.

 ## Breaking Vigenere cipher